piano fun

 About the author

-MDA Piano Academy uses revolutionary, Japanese-developed piano methods for beginners, known as Piano Fun.
-The author of this method, ITO Yoshimi, is an Alexander-Technique licensed pianist and piano pedagogue.
-Her extensive research, which included body mapping and neuroscience, resulted in a novel method of teaching piano that promotes healthy musical development in young children through proper piano technique.
+Her extensive research, which includes body mapping and neuroscience, resulted in a novel method of teaching piano that promotes healthy musical development in young children through proper piano technique.

 Main feature of Piano Fun

-1 Cute & Fun!
+1. Cute & Fun!

-2. We can raise more creative, happy, and intelligent children by adapting to brain development.
+2. We can raise more creative, happy, and intelligent children by adapting to brain development

 3. They will want to practice on their own!